Beyond the Spell: A Dynamic Logic Analysis of Misdirection: Misdirection via Action Types

-\begin{example} Consider the following observational epistemic model, in which agent~$a$ is certain about observing $p$, but agent $b$ is uncertain whether she observes $p$ or $\neg p$.
+\begin{example} Consider the observational epistemic model displayed below on the left, in which agent $a$ is certain about observing $p$, but agent $b$ is uncertain whether she observes $p$ or $\neg p$.
 Agent $b$ is also uncertain about what agent $a$ observes, i.e., whether agent $a$ observes $p$ or $\neg p$.
 Moreover, agent $b$ considers possible to observe $\neg p$.
 The actual situation is the following one in which $p$ holds:

 Now suppose that the dynamic action $\showa^-_{a}(\neg p)$ is executed, i.e., that agent $a$ misdirects agent~$b$'s visual perception, leading her to wrongly observe that $\neg p$ is happening.
-The resulting observational epistemic model is then:
+The resulting observational epistemic model is the one on the right in the figure above.
+Thus, we can conclude that: